Cronvs/hassio-uacme-addon/DOCS.md

 7. Have some patience and wait a couple of minutes.
 8. Check the add-on log output to see the result.

+optional: `/ssl/certs/root_ca.crt` will include a root certificate to trust during certificate renewal and registration.

 ## Configuration